That means: Better Connectivity,Better Coverage, and Fewer Headaches

-- Accelerate asset gathering
+Accelerate asset gathering

-- Allow you to expand services offerings
+Allow you to expand services offerings

 Monitor and manage assets you previously couldn’t, and charge appropriate fees on held-away assets.

-- Improve client service
+Improve client service

-Advising clients’ on everything they own gives them full service with one provider, you.
+Advising clients on everything they own gives them full service with one provider, you.

-- Manage the “whole picture”
+Manage the “whole picture”

-- Be hassle free with automatic data updates
+Be hassle-free with automatic data updates

-Information for each synced account is accurate, up-to-date and available online.
+Information for each synced account is accurate, up-to-date, and available online.
 This enables effective collaboration, reduces client questions, and allows advisors to spend more time on value-add services.

-- Let advisors deliver more value sooner
+Deliver more value sooner

-- Enable proactive insight
+Enable proactive insight

-- Be a single hub for your business and clients
+Be a single hub for your business and clients

 Some features to look for include:

-- Access to lots of institutions
+Access to lots of institutions through multiple aggregators

-- All assets – one platform
+All assets – one platform

-You want custodial, held-away, offline assets and liabilities managed from a single platform, enabling you to monitor, report and make decisions with context.
+You want custodial, held-away, offline assets and liabilities managed from a single platform, enabling you to monitor, report, and make decisions with context.

 The data also allows for performance reporting to be included.
-Reports that are always ready, on demand online or printed.
+Reports that are always ready, on-demand online, or printed.
 There should be no more ‘running reports’ or hectic quarter-ends.
 You can eliminate traditional quarterly reporting altogether.